pulba/Wobloo/src/pages/posts/post3.md

 ---
 layout: ../../layouts/postLayout.astro
-title: "My First Blog Post"
+title: "Unlocking the Potential of Lorem Ipsum"
 date: "2024-07-01"
 description: "I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come"
 author: "Astro Learner"